mreiche/python-streams/README.md

 This is a simple and lightweight Streams API inspired by Java Streams with support for type hinting.

-This package is release as `tinystream` at pypi.
+This package is released as `tinystream` at pypi.

 ## Basic API